100x-bot/dietsurf/README.md

 3. Append the execution result as an observation.
 4. Continue until the LLM answers without a JavaScript block.

-There is no bash layer, Linux command surface, virtual filesystem, in-browser Git, Node runtime, `done(...)`, or tool schema.
-A normal answer without a JavaScript block is the only stop signal.
+A response from LLM without a JavaScript block is the only stop signal.

 ## Runtime Context